hassio-addons/addon-wireguard/README.md

 The WireGuard add-on can be backed up using Hass.io snapshots.
-There is one caveat to take into account: A partial snapshot of the add-on DOES NOT contain the generated client configurations, including their public/private keys.
+There is one caveat to take into account: A partial snapshot of the add-on DOES NOT contain the generated client configurations, including their public/private keys (if those keys are generated by the add-on).

 Client configurations are stored in the `/ssl/wireguard` folder.
 If you use partial snapshots, please be sure to backup both the `ssl` folder and the